 LUBRAJEL RR and RC are both gels used primarily as lubricants for urinary catheters.
 Both are special grades of LUBRAJEL that can withstand sterilization by gamma radiation, which is one of the methods of terminally sterilizing medical and hospital products.
-LUBRAJEL RR was the original radiation-resistant
+LUBRAJEL RR was the original radiation-resistant LUBRAJEL product.

-LUBRAJEL product.
 LUBRAJEL RC was developed specifically for one customer that packages the product in unit doses as a catheter lubricant for many manufacturers.
-Combined sales of these two products were approximately 11% of the Company's sales in 2013.
-Sales of these two products in 2013 showed a net increase of 2.4% compared with sales of these two products in 2012.
-The net increase was the result of an increase of 7.7% in sales of LUBRAJEL RR, which was partially offset by a decrease of 4.0% in sales of LUBRAJEL RC.
-Sales of these products are subject to year-to-year variations based on the ordering patterns of the customers for both products.
+Combined sales of these two products in 2014 increased by 5.9% compared with 2013, with LUBRAJEL RC accounting for the largest portion of that increase.
+The combined sales of both products accounted for approximately 12.7% of the Company's sales in 2014.
+Sales of both of these products are subject to year-to-year variations based on the ordering patterns of the customers for these two products.

 LUBRAJEL LC was developed for a specific customer who required a product suitable for oral use, to be used in a line of mouth moisturizers that it markets.
-This line of mouth moisturizers was acquired by a major multinational pharmaceutical company in 2009.
-Sales of LUBRAJEL LC decreased 25.9% in 2013 compared with 2012.
-Sales of this product represented approximately 3% of the Company's sales in 2013.
+The inclusion of LUBRAJEL LC in that customer's product line was discontinued in 2013.
+As a result, sales decreased by approximately 92% in 2014 compared with 2013.
+However, another customer began purchasing LUBRAJEL LC in the fourth quarter of 2014, so it is possible that the Company will be able to recover some of the sales that it lost.

-LUBRAJEL MG is the original form of LUBRAJEL, developed as a medical lubricant.
-It is used by many medical device manufacturers for lubricating urinary catheters, prelubricated enema tips, and other medical devices.
-Sales increased by 38.4% in 2013 compared with 2012, which the Company believes was the result of fluctuations in the buying patterns of customers for this product.
-Sales of this product represented 4.8% of the Company's sales in 2013.
+LUBRAJEL MG is the original form of LUBRAJEL, developed as a medical lubricant in the 1970s.
+It is used by many medical device manufacturers for lubricating urinary catheters, pre-lubricated enema tips, and other medical devices.
+Sales decreased by 12% in 2014 compared with 2013, which the Company believes was the result of fluctuations in the buying patterns of customers for this product.
+Sales of this product represented 4.7% of the Company's sales in both 2014 and in 2013 because overall Company sales in 2014 declined by about the same percentage as the sales decline in this product.